MiFID II - Changes to our investment services

 ING is treating you as a non-professional client so you can always benefit from the highest level of protection.

 Like all other banks, from 3 January 2018 ING is required to provide certain information to the supervisory authority AFM in its transaction reports.
 This includes details of the investor’s identity.
 In the case of investing legal entities, from 3 January 2018 this information must be provided by means of the Legal Entity Identifier (LEI).
-You will find more information about the LEI here.

 From 3 January 2018 all banks are also required to pass on all identifiers of natural persons to the supervisory authority (FSMA) in their transaction reports.
 These identifiers are based on the individual’s nationality.
 In the case of Belgian nationals the information required is the National Registration Number.